 The answer depends on the nature of the business.

-One alternative to reducing hours over the summer is to make Fridays meeting-free days.
+An alternative to reducing hours over the summer is to make Fridays meeting-free days.

 Can I limit which remote employees may work summer hours?

 Remote employees are protected under employment laws just like in-person staff.
 In general, employers should make the same schedule available to all employees or at least all employees in a similar role.
-Failure to do so could lead to charges of discrimination at worst and feelings of resentment at best.
+Failure to do so could lead to claims of discrimination at worst and feelings of resentment at best.